Sancxo/federated_elixir/README.md

 - `mix coveralls` for code coverage only,
 - `mix coveralls.detail --filter PATH/TO/FILE.ex` to highlight the tested and untested parts of a file,
 - `mix credo` for quality check,

+## Improvements

+- Mastodon API provide a route to stream timelines, this is an opportunity to create a websocket and having real-time notifications each time a new post is published on the Fediverse with an `#elixir` hashtag, with a call to action to refresh the feed.
+- Another interesting idea would be to integrate the Mastodon API authentication instead of the Phoenix one.
+This would delegate the authentication process to the server hosting the user account, but also allow the user to interact with the posts displayed (like, repost, bookmark, comment, etc).